jsinkers/notes/_notebooks/smd/01_GRASP.md

 ## GRASP: Overview and Interrelationship

 - General Responsibility Assignment Software Patterns
 - __pattern__: named and well-known problem and solution that can be applied to new contexts, providing guidance for assessing trade-offs

 ![Relationship between grasp principles](img/relationship-between-grasp-principles.png)

+### Benefits of patterns

+- capture expertise in an accessible, standardised manner
+- facilitate reuse of applying expertise
+- improve understandability and communication, by operating in a common language
+- inspiration for new solutions based on modifying existing patterns

 ## Responsibilities